Midgard Serpent (Marvel Comics): Fictional character biography

-The character appears on Earth disguised as the monster Fin Fang Foom after some Giants summon him using one of them as bait on a giant fishing rod.
+The character appears on Earth disguised as the monster Fin Fang Foom after a group of giants summon him using one of them as bait on a giant fishing rod.
 After the deception is revealed, the Midgard Serpent battles Thor to the death.
 He attacks Thor in a park still disguised as Fin Fang Foom, but does not recognize Thor, who is wearing his Asgardian armor.
 After apologizing and talking to Thor, Fin Fang Foom says if Thor can lift his big toe, he will battle the "super hero" (Thor) away from the city.
 Thor is able to lift his big toe and rides him away from the city.
 When he realizes he does not know his foe's name, Thor tells him.
 The presence of the Midgard Serpent on Earth causes time to stop for everything except the two opponents and other mythic creatures.
-Although Thor finally kills the creature, Hela curses him with brittle bones.
+Although Thor finally kills the creature, his body is pulped, suffering from a curse on him placed by Hela: his bones become as brittle as glass, but he is unable to heal or die.
 Thor "resurrects" himself by forcing Hela to recreate his body and free him from her curse.

 The Midgard Serpent is released from Hel (the Norse land of the dead) by the Asgardian warrior Kurse to use against Thor, who is swallowed by the creature.
-Together with ally Beta Ray Bill, Thor blasts free of the creature's stomach and kills it a second time.
+Together with ally Beta Ray Bill, Thor blasts free of the Serpent's stomach and kills it a second time.

 The Midgard Serpent is apparently resurrected by Morgan le Fay, who summons it to Earth to distract the superhero team the Avengers while she abducts the Scarlet Witch.
 The Midgard Serpent briefly reappears during Ragnarök.

-During the Secret Wars storyline, King Loki, an alternate timeline variant of Loki, frees the Midgard Serpent from Hel to attack Asgard.
+During the Secret Wars storyline, King Loki, an alternate timeline version of Loki, frees the Midgard Serpent from Hel to attack Asgard.

 In Thor (vol. 6), Donald Blake kills the Midgard Serpent, steals its power, and combines it with the Odinforce to transform into a Serpent hybrid.
+It is later revealed that the Midgard Serpent had been inhabiting Blake's body and that Sigurd Jarlson is Blake's reincarnation.